wleilei/rwkv_demo/README.md

 ## Prerequisite knowledge

-### Briefly outline the neural network gradient update process.
+### Briefly outline the updating process of neural network gradients
 1. Assuming the deep learning model is abstracted as the formula: L(Y, X) = f(A, X, Y), where X represents the sample data, Y denotes the sample labels, A represents the model parameters, and L is the loss function value.
 The optimization objective is to find the minimum value of the loss function.
 2. Exactly, since X and Y are fixed (representing the input data and labels), the objective is to find the minimum value of the loss function L by adjusting the model parameters A. By changing the trainable parameters (also known as training parameters), the model aims to minimize the loss function, leading to an optimized model that best fits the given data and improves its performance on the task at hand.
 This process is known as training or optimization, and it involves using various algorithms like gradient descent and its variants to iteratively update the parameters A until convergence to the optimal values that yield the minimum loss.
 3. Generally, gradient descent is used to update the parameters, and there are variants such as stochastic gradient descent (SGD), Adam algorithm, and others.
 The reason for using gradients (derivatives) is that they represent the direction of the function value change.
 Computing the gradient of A can result in two scenarios: if the gradient is positive, reducing A will decrease L, leading to finding the minimum value; if the gradient is negative, increasing A will decrease L, again helping find the minimum value.Therefore, the core template of gradient descent is often represented as: A = A - learning_rate * A_gradient.
 By following this update rule, we can adjust the parameters to minimize the loss function.
 To avoid getting stuck in local minima during optimization, various update strategies have been designed, leading to the development of different optimization algorithms.